Gratiano

 I've got you by the short and curlies, heathen!

-Quote Analysis: The play's most exposed piece of Christian-aggressive speech and the moment Gratiano's comic register tips into religious contempt.
-The "second Daniel" line uses Shylock's own earlier biblical reference (Shylock had praised Portia as "A Daniel come to judgment" when he thought she was endorsing his bond) and turns it back as the instrument of Shylock's defeat.
-The repeated address — "Jew," "infidel" — converts the celebration of Antonio's rescue into a piece of religious humiliation.
-Hazlitt's reading of the trial scene captures the unease: Shylock is treated "hardly... by his judges," and Gratiano is the figure who articulates the harshness at its most exposed.
+Quote Analysis: The play's most exposed piece of Christian-aggressive speech, and the moment Gratiano's comic register tips into religious contempt.
+He takes Shylock's own earlier line – "A Daniel come to judgment," spoken when Shylock thought Portia was backing his bond – and throws it back as the instrument of his defeat.
+The repeated "Jew" and "infidel" turn the celebration of Antonio's rescue into a piece of religious humiliation that the verdict itself never required.

 Well, while I live I'll fear no other thing